Oil and Gas Treatments » Petroleum/Oil Digester

 10. BTEX and TPH should be checked in 30 days.
 NOTE: It is recommended that additional tilling be performed at the end of the second week.
 This is to ensure proper aeration of the soils.

-Mixing Instructions for Bacterial Nutrient and POD
+Mixing Instructions for Bacterial Nutrient and LFS

 1. The Bacterial Nutrient contains three compounds.
 The compounds are placed in the pail in layers.
 If less than the full 40 lbs. of Bacterial Nutrient is used, it must be pulverized and thoroughly mixed in the pail.

 3. Since the Nutrient will activate any bacteria present, it should be dissolved in clean containers using clean water.
-It should not be allowed to sit for more than two hours before mixing with the POD.
+It should not be allowed to sit for more than two hours before mixing with the LFS.

 Soil and Water Oil Treatment